Kärcher Flat-suction submersible dirty water pump SP 16.000 Dual

 - In automatic operation (auto), the pump automatically switches with the water level

-- In manual operation, the pump runs continuously to ensure the minimum quantity of residual water
+- In manual operation, the pump runs continuously until the minimum quantity of residual water is reached